emanuele-f/PCAPdroid/README.md

 ## What is the netd app

 Many applications rely on the Android DNS resolution service `netd` in order to resolve names.
 In such cases PCAPdroid will be unable to determine the originating app and will instead mark the connection with a question mark.
-Nevertheless, it will properly capture the selected app DNS traffic when an app filter is set.
+Nevertheless, unless [root capture](https://emanuele-f.github.io/PCAPdroid/advanced_features#44-root-capture) is enabled, it will properly capture the selected app DNS traffic when an app filter is set.

 ## Decrypting HTTPS/TLS Traffic